cristianfior/course_git/README.md

 - git config --local core.editor "editor": define the default editor to the files of the project
 - git config --local alias.aliasname gitcommand: create an alias for a git command
 - git status: see the status of the project and its files
-- git add *filename or param*: stage the files (it's possible to add a specific filename or add all by using the param: *.* or *--all* or *-A*)
+- git clean: removes all unstaged files
+- git add *param*: stage the files. **Params**: *filename*, stage only the specified file | *./--all/-A*, stage all modified files
 - git mv *path/oldfilename* *path/newfilename*: renames a file
 - git mv *oldpath/filename* *newpath/filename*: moves a file to another folder
 - git rm *filename*: remove a file from the project
 - git checkout *filename*: reset a modified file if not staged
+- git reset HEAD filename: unstage a file
-- git commit -m "message": creates a local snapshot of the staged files
+- git commit -m "message" *param*: creates a local snapshot of the staged files. **Params**: *--author="username <'useremail'>", set author username and email of the collaborator of that commit | *- Closes #issuenumber* closes automatically the specified issue
-- git commit -am "message": stage and creates a snapshot, if you already made the first commit of the file
+- git commit -am "message" *param*: stage and creates a snapshot, if you already made the first commit of the file
+- git commit --amend: edit the last commit message before the push
 - git remote add origin *LinkToRemoteRepository*: link the local repository to the remote one
 - git remote -v: return what is the remote repository name and link
 - git remote rm origin: removes the remote repository from local